 Visibility and control are among the greatest concerns in contemporary supply chain management.

 Transparency is not only useful in the management of the supply chain, but research is also showing that it is crucial.
-The consensus from many research reports indicates that the transparency provided by visibility and control is a recommended strategy.
+The consensus from many research reports shows that the transparency provided by visibility and control is a recommended strategy.

 Here are three research reports that substantiate this finding.